GowthamGirithar/playground-84SPK00w/markdowns/welcome.md

 # When to use Decision Trees?

+The few scenarious where we can use decision tree algorithm are,

 1. The decision trees are suited if the training data contains error.
 Because they are robust to errors.

 2. It is used when the training data has missing values.
 Because they can handle missing values by looking the data into other columns.

 # Advantages

+The few advantages of decision trees are,

 1. Easy to explain.